28 Da4 Guo4 大過

 The 5th line

-Text: The withered poplar blossoms; an elderly woman is in possession of a young husband, (signifying there is) neither fault (nor calamity) nor praise.
+The withered poplar blossoms.
+An elderly woman is in possession of a young husband; there is neither fault (nor calamity) nor praise.

 An elderly woman weds a young husband; she is joyful like a withered poplar tree blossoming again, but she won’t produce new life.
 From the standpoint of masculine line 5, the young husband whose excessive masculinity reaches the full development of the hexagram, it must balance with femininity.
 Marrying an elderly woman elicits neither blame nor praise.